ygg2/JankClient/SECURITY.md

 ## Supported Versions

-Currently, I only support the most up to date version of jank client, there are no stable releases, but this is planned for in the future
+Currently, I only support the most up to date version of Fermi client, there are no stable releases, but this is planned for in the future

 | Version | Supported          |
 | ------- | ------------------ |